Nigeria travel guide

 If you’re working in Nigeria, you should follow your employer’s local security guidelines.
 You are strongly advised to take professional security advice, be vigilant at all times and review your security measures regularly.
 Keep others informed of your travel plans and vary your routines.
 Make sure your accommodation is secure and consider pre-deployment training or travelling under close protection.

 Inter-communal violence can occur throughout Nigeria, particularly in the central belt states.
 You should be alert to local government announcements and media reporting, and seek advice before travelling to the affected areas.
+In recent months, violent incidents between farming and pastoralist communities have increased.

 Political rallies, protests and violent demonstrations can occur with little notice throughout the country.
 International news events can sometimes trigger anti-Western demonstrations.
 There is the potential for increased tension on Fridays.
 Keep yourself informed of developments and if you encounter a threatening or intimidating situation, don’t try to make your way through it.
 Turn round and move to safety.